-The figures in this table were compiled from data in the MLB Stats Reporting Platform.
+The figures in these tables were compiled from data in the MLB Stats Reporting Platform.

 One factor to note in these tables is that teams that draw well may have played more games in certain months than in others.
-For example, if a month has a higher than usual number of home games by the Dodgers, Yankees, Rockies, Giants, Cubs, Cardinals, or Angels, the month's average per date will tend to be higher.
+For example, if a month has a higher than usual number of home games for teams like the Dodgers, Yankees, Rockies, Giants, Cubs, Cardinals, or Angels, the month's average per date will tend to be higher.